 - The effectiveness of the preaching of the Gospel is not gender specific since the Holy Spirit is the one affecting change in a receptive heart.

 Cultic (religious) prostitution was a major reason for separating the sexes.
-Women in worship gatherings were associated with these cultic prostitutions.
+Women in worship gatherings were associated with this cultic prostitution.
 Some examples of cultic prostitution are given below.

 - Temple prostitutes in Babylon